Background and Importance Many patients bring medication with them during their admission to hospital, which is a source of error

-Material and Methods Cross-sectional descriptive study of patients admitted to a second level hospital on 11-11-2021 which had treatments prescribed as ‘medication provided by the patient’ (MPP).
+Material and Methods Cross-sectional descriptive study of patients admitted to a second level hospital on 11-11-2021 with treatments prescribed as Medication Provided by the patient (MPP).
 The sources of information used were: the electronic medical record and the prescription programme.
-The variables collected were: age, sex, prescribing service, whether or not the medication was provided, patient knowledge of the dosage of the medication provided, number of total active ingredients prescribed per patient, and medications provided, number of therapeutic duplications in the complete treatment.
+The variables collected were: age, sex, therapeutic group of the PPM according to the ATC classification, inclusion status in the PTG and/or in the therapeutic exchange protocol, and patient agreement with the exchange for another available.

 Conflict of Interest No conflict of interest